 An impressive and sometimes dangerous force of nature, the bura wind is certainly to be feared at times.
 However, it has earned great respect due to its many positive effects.

-One of the important aspects of local knowledge and something that you will certainly come across when talking to Croats, especially on the coast, is the winds.
-There is a wind in Croatia called bura or, in English, bora.
+Bura is the so-called local katabatic wind, which in layperson’s terms means that it is caused by the cooling of air over a highland area that then flows downhill under the influence of gravity.
 The definition of bura is a strong, dry northern or northeast wind that plummets from the top of Mount Velebit to the Adriatic sea.
-It is freezing cold even when it’s sunny and it is what causes roads and bridges to be closed, mayhem at sea, damage to houses and other structures.
-Bura even tore down a wind turbine at a wind farm on Pag.
+It is freezing cold even when it’s sunny, and it is what causes roads and bridges to be closed, mayhem at sea, and damage to houses and other structures.
+Bura once even tore down a wind turbine at a wind farm on Pag.
 It is good to be prepared for it.

 Bura wind speed is right there in the company of the strongest winds ever recorded.
 It reaches speeds of up to 220km/h, while the strongest gusts recorded were 304km/h near Sveti Rok Tunnel and 248km/h on the Maslenica Bridge.
 In comparison, the strongest wind ever recorded on Earth was a hurricane gust that passed by Australia at the speed of 408km/h.

-In February 2012 during the Eastern European Cold Wave, the wind was so strong that the shoreline froze and piled up with snow in Senj, a town where bura regularly reaches impressive speed.
+In February 2012 during the Eastern European Cold Wave, the wind was so strong that the shoreline froze and piled up with snow in Senj, a town where bura regularly reaches an impressive speed.
 On the island of Pag, bura threw fish out of the sea.
 Ripping trees with roots and destroying roofs is a common pastime of bura’s – that is why houses on the coast are made of stone.